ciberKike/base-module-tf/README.md

-## This a module to create a secure RDS instance.
+## This module is for creating a secure RDS instance.

-The user that will use this module must have a similar policy associate as below.
+It is necessary to have a similar policy associated to the user role in order to use the module, as you can see in the example below.
 ```
 {
     "Version": "2012-10-17",